jsndyks/web/mov/logoGrid.md

 #### Square

-Here's how it looks as a square with equal spacing top and bottom and with a bigger gap at the bottom to include the strapline.
+Here's how it looks as a square, firstly with equal spacing top and bottom and then and with a bigger gap at the bottom to include the strapline.

 <img src="./img/diverseCDT.logo.SQUARE1000.png" width="300"/>
 <img src="./img/diverseCDT.logo.SQUARESTRAP.png" width="300"/>